 Purism uses a completely Free version of GNU.
 GNU allows for thousands of free software applications to run on top of it, and the “distribution” that Purism provides with its computers to bundle purely Free Software applications is PureOS.
 Hence, PureOS is a “GNU/Linux” (or “GNU+Linux”) software distribution (or operating system, depending on your perspective).

 Aiming for the Final Frontier

 As you can see with the diagram above, computers made by Purism have 99.9% of their hardware+software stack freed.
 We, of course, want to reach 100.0%, and the remaining parts (the BIOS and components’ embedded firmware) are the final frontier, the “peak of the Everest”, the most difficult obstacle to overcome.
+We are making great progress by replacing the proprietary BIOS by coreboot and neutralizing the Management Engine.
 You can read more about that effort in the advanced topics of the “Why Purism?” section or help us out now.